 The education and training of students who seek to be of service to individuals and the communities in which they live and work requires more than the acquisition of knowledge and skills.
-The faculty of the Adler School of Professional Psychology believe that a profession is a calling that involves personal formation and the cultivation of values that are the foundation for a life of service.
+Adler University faculty believe that a profession is a calling that involves personal formation and the cultivation of values that are the foundation for a life of service.
 The advisement and mentoring of students is thus a critical element of achieving our goal of preparing socially responsible graduates.

-This advisement process continues during a student’s practicum training experience through the Practicum Seminar, which is also a small group conducted by the student's faculty advisor.
+This advisement process continues during practicum training through the Practicum Seminar, which is also a small group conducted by the student's faculty advisor.
 Consistent attention is provided through these seminars to students' personal and professional development.

 Many informal channels are afforded to students, as well, that allow for close interaction with faculty regarding shared areas of interest.
 This can include working with faculty as a teaching assistant, assisting in research or scholarship, attending community events, serving on a faculty committee, or collaborating in some form of community service.
 The spirit of collaboration infuses the Adler community and encourages many opportunities for students to receive advisement and mentorship from a faculty committed to their growth.